mrholiday/SPRITE/README.md

 # SPRITE #

-Reimplementation of Michael Paul's SPRITE code.
+Major refactoring of Michael Paul's SPRITE code.
 Supports multiple views, multi-threaded training, and easier implementation of new models.

 ## Dependencies ##